OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Main quest/Main Quest - Investigate Shadebarrow and stop the release of Orcus.md

 - In [[Session 49]], [[Queen Titania of the Summer Court|Titania]] told us that Orcus is vulnerable to radiant damage and *Holy Water*

 ## Objectives
-- We need to stop [[Dragomir Lunthak]] from releasing [[Orcus the Demon Prince of Undeath]] in [[Shadebarrow]]
+- We need to stop [[Dragomir Lunthak]] from releasing [[Orcus the Demon Prince of Undeath]] from the pocket dimension he is currently in and send him back to the Abyss
+	- In exchange for this, Dragomir has been promised "powers to protect those he loves" and eternal life
 	- *If* Dragomir were to succeed, we need to figure out a way to kill and/or stop Orcus instead
 - The creature Dragomir seeks to unleash is a Demon Prince of Undeath, and if we stop him he remains imprisoned.
 If he succeeds we will be fighting a being that does not call this plane home, and can only be killed on it's own plane.
 - Dragomir is not directly responsible for the undead army around [[Shadebarrow]], but [[Orcus the Demon Prince of Undeath]] is.
-As Dragomir is trying to free him from the pocket dimension he is currently in, the undead presence is increasing.
+As Dragomir is trying to free him, the undead presence is increasing.
 - We also need to watch out for any potential protections guarding the tomb of [[Sevil Howthess]].